Skip to content

 ✓ fct_orders (7 columns)

-Compiled: 4 models, 1 error, 0 warnings
+Compiled: 4 models, 0 errors, 0 warnings

 • Missing depends_on: The importer may miss dependencies that were implicit in dbt (e.g., via {{ ref() }} in a macro).
-Add them to the TOML config.
+Add them to the model’s TOML so the reference resolves to a project model instead of being treated as external.

 Once compilation passes, run local tests using DuckDB: